alphagov/govuk-frontend/docs/coding-standards/js.md

 }
 ```

-Use `//` for single line comments.
-Place single line comments on a newline above the subject of the comment.
+Use `//` for single-line comments.
+Place single-line comments on a new line above the subject of the comment.

 Use `// FIXME:` to annotate problems.